Neorealism (international relations): Theory

-Neorealism sees states as "black boxes," as the structure of the international system is emphasized rather than the units and their unique characteristics within it as being casual.
+Neorealism sees states as black boxes, as the structure of the international system is emphasized rather than the units and their unique characteristics within it as being causal.

 Neorealists contend that there are essentially three possible systems according to changes in the distribution of capabilities, defined by the number of great powers within the international system.
 A unipolar system contains only one great power, a bipolar system contains two great powers, and a multipolar system contains more than two great powers.
 Neorealists conclude that a bipolar system is more stable (less prone to great power war and systemic change) than a multipolar system because balancing can only occur through internal balancing as there are no extra great powers with which to form alliances.
 Because there is only internal balancing in a bipolar system, rather than external balancing, there is less opportunity for miscalculations and therefore less chance of great power war.
 That is a simplification and a theoretical ideal.

-Neorealist argue that processes of emulation and competition lead states to behave in the aforementioned ways.
+Neorealists argue that processes of emulation and competition lead states to behave in the aforementioned ways.
 Emulation leads states to adopt the behaviors of successful states (for example, those victorious in war), whereas competition leads states to vigilantly ensure their security and survival through the best means possible.
 Due to the anarchic nature of the international system and the inability of states to rely on other states or organizations, states have to engage in "self-help."

 For neorealists, social norms are considered largely irrelevant.
 This is in contrast to some classical realists which did see norms as potentially important.
 Neorealists are also skeptical of the ability of international organizations to act independently in the international system and facilitate cooperation between states.